Ryah/Rosie-Addon-Suite/README.md

-QOL fixes for Rosie Retailers because the site needs improvement.
+QOL fixes for Rosie Retailers because the site needs improvement and I (used) to use it for work.

 # Features
 - 24 -> 12 hour time converter